BadgerOnABike/psaas_demo/workflow_proposal.md

 We have a versioning system (A legacy adoption) that does not help in any way other than to differentiate between 6(windows only) and 7 (linux capable).
 I want to get rid of it instead adopting a more modern scheme typically used for projects that have a lot of moving parts, I chose to emulate the release cycle used in linux distributions keyed off of time rather than developer success.
 The proposed version number would be like YYYY.MM.DevBuild Number. on release day (1st of the month), the release would be eg. 2021.04.00.
 For these initial releases we would simply drop the .00, this would be an immediate indicator that an individual is working on a stable beta rather than a dev build.

-Any dev build for testing in between releases would increment the end counter, so 26 fixes/features later near the end of feb would be a version 2021.04.26
+Any dev build for testing in between releases would increment the end counter, so 26 fixes/features later near the end of feb would be a version 2021.04.26.
+These dev builds **are not** to be handed out to members of the broader community as they are for testing purposes only and all successful fixes would be released to the community on the month.
+See [release schedule](#release-schedule).

 ## <a name="dev-builds">Dev builds built by testers</a>